SmartThinker: Progressive Chain-of-Thought Length Calibration for Efficient Large Language Model Reasoning: Design

-Since GRPO normalizes the reward to obtain the advantage, a static length reward coefficient may result in negative advantages for overly long correct trajectories and positive advantages for incorrect trajectories close to the optimal length.
-To ensure that correct trajectories have positive advantages and incorrect trajectories have negative advantages, we design a dynamic length reward coefficient.
+Since GRPO normalizes the reward to obtain the advantage, a static length-reward coefficient may result in negative advantages for overly long correct trajectories.
+To ensure that correct trajectories have non-negative advantages and incorrect trajectories have non-positive advantages, we design a dynamic length-reward coefficient.

 The constraints can be defined as